xSardine/anisongDB-backend/CONTRIBUTING.md

 ## Reporting Issues in the database

 Reminder that I am merely building upon an existing work, and I won't fix any aspects of the database that are directly maintained by AMQ mods.
 This saves me a large amount of work, and it ensures my database is always in sync with the AMQ database, which I hope will allow it to be used in AMQ in the future.
 ~~This is also why if you check the AMQ Discord, you will see an infinite amount of requests I've made to fix stuff on the AMQ database~~

 What `I will` fix :

 > - Missing `group members`
+> - Missing `backing vocals` (e.g. "MON" in "Smith with MON", which is mostly "Smith" singing and "MON" doing the backing vocals)
 > - Missing `performers`, aka people who plays the instruments and are famous for it (which are a WIP, so there are a lot of missing ones) (e.g. Lupintic Six, Yoshida Brothers, etc...)
 > - Missing `composers, arrangers` (which are a WIP, so there are a lot of missing ones)
 > - Two `people with the exact same name` and are considered the same person in the database (e.g. Minami from DomexKano and Minami [Kuribayashi])